 If your phone gets lost or stolen, you can buy a new one from the Market.
-But, you will lose everything if you haven’t taken backup of your valuable data.
-Be it photos, videos, app data, contacts or anything else, losing it is simply a nightmare.
+But, you will lose everything if you haven’t taken a backup of your valuable data.
+Be it photos, videos, app data, contacts, or anything else, losing it is simply a nightmare.

-Many third party Apps will let you take a full backup of your Android phone, but they will work only with the rooted phones.
+Many third-party apps will let you take a full backup of your Android phone, but they will work only with the rooted phones.
 Many of us still don’t have a rooted phone.
-Thankfully, backing up your Android phone has never been child’s play.
+Thankfully, backing up your Android phone has never been a child’s play.
 Follow this tutorial to learn Best Ways to Backup Android Phone.

 Let’s get started,

 Backup & Restore is an inbuilt feature, present in every smartphone running Android.
 This is the best way to protect App data including Wi-Fi passwords, Calendar, Chrome, Contacts, and other settings.
 You will just have to sign in using this Google account, and all your data and settings will be restored automatically.